Nevada lawmakers the latest to debate harsher fentanyl laws

 CARSON CITY, Nev.
-(AP) — A Nevada state Senate committee heard two bills on Monday that could make the state the latest to significantly reduce the amount of fentanyl possession eligible for trafficking charges in response to the largest overdoses crisis in U.S. history.
+(AP) — A Nevada state Senate committee heard two bills on Monday that could significantly reduce the amount of fentanyl possession eligible for trafficking charges in response to the largest overdoses crisis in U.S. history.

 The debate has pitted law enforcement officials against harm reduction advocates and has implications for how the deadliest drug in America is prosecuted — and whether low-level users could be lumped in with the traffickers the lawmakers target.